JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ```

 * _Suspending function_ `fetch()`es a video with a given `id` from the API.
 This response may take a while, so you `await()`
   the result.
 Next, `text()`, which uses a callback, reads the body from the response.
-Then you `await()` for it to complete
+Then you `await()` its completion.
-as well.
 * Before returning the value of the function, you pass it to `Json.decodeFromString`, a function from `kotlinx.coroutines`.
   It converts the JSON text you received from the request into a Kotlin object with the appropriate fields.
 * The `window.fetch` function call returns a `Promise` object.
-You would have to define a callback handler that gets
+You normally would have to define a callback handler that gets
   invoked once the `Promise` is resolved and a result is available.
 However, with coroutines, you can `await()` those promises.
   Whenever a function like `await()` is called, the method stops (suspends) its execution.
-It continues execution once
+Its execution continues once
   the `Promise` can be resolved.

 To give users a selection of videos, define the `fetchVideos()` function, which will fetch 25 videos from the same API
 as above.
 To run all the requests concurrently, use the [`async`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/async.html)